dyno-might/dyno-might.github.io/_posts/2021-12-07-reasons-and-persons.md

 ## On rational irrationality

 As further evidence that self-interest isn't necessarily good for you, there are situations where you might rationally choose to make yourself crazy.
+One is the story of Alice's brain modification at the beginning of this post.
+Here's a similar one.

 **Schelling’s answer to armed robbery**